Facilitating Discussions and Debriefs

 - Exit Slip: Question they must answer to leave class.

-- Jigsaw: Each student from each group picks the question they want to answer, they find other students that picked the same question and come to consensus, and then bring the answer back to the original group.
+- Jigsaw: Each student from each group picks the question from a list that they want to answer; they find other students that picked the same question, discuss, and come to consensus; and then bring the answer back to the original group to share.

-- Think-Pair-Share: Students think about the question, share their response with another student, and then possibly share with the class.
-See these alternatives to think-pair-share and this article for more information.
+- Think-Pair-Share: Students think about the question, share their response with another student, and then possibly share with the class (alternatives to think-pair-share).

 - Walk and Talk: Pair or group up students and have them go on a walk while they discuss the provided questions.

-- Yes/No Chart: List what you do and don’t understand about a given topic.
+- Yes/No Chart: Students list what they do and don’t understand about a given topic.